 Paying Kids for Chores

-One way to encourage children to be involved with keeping a home clean is to assign a money value to the household chores.
+One way to encourage children to be involved with keeping a home clean is to assign a monetary value to the household chores.
 Make a master list and explain it to your children.
 For example, sweeping the dining room floor after dinner could be worth 50 cents.

 As your children do the various chores you keep track on a spreadsheet.
 Either let the child enter it or watch you so they can see their earned money total go up.
 Children will learn the value of earning the things they want and also learn how to handle money and limited resources.